Gwalchaved-dev/Gamestore/ReadMe.md

 $ brew services start mongodb/brew/mongodb-community
 Stop mongoDB :
 $ brew services stop mongodb/brew/mongodb-community
-To verify that MongoDB is installed and working correctly, we can use the following command to access the MongoDB console: mongo
+To verify that MongoDB is installed and working correctly, we can use the following command to access the MongoDB console: mongosh (since version 5.0)
 This will connect you to the running MongoDB instance.
 If we see the MongoDB shell (>) appear, the installation was successful.

 Notes Importantes